By Teena Myers

 I elbowed by husband.
 “Is the owner a Christian or is this ceremony maritime tradition?”

 “I don’t know,” he said.

-He named the new additions to his family after beloved, longtime employees that he wanted to honor.
-After each employee was recognized, a Pastor blessed the boats and the Captains lined up to receive a Bible.
-As we were leaving we spotted a friend who worked for the company.
+He named the recent additions to his family after beloved, longtime employees that he wanted to honor.
+Each employee was recognized, then a Pastor blessed the boats, and the Captains lined up to receive a Bible.
+As we were leaving, we spotted a friend who worked for the company.
 She told us the Bibles were a tradition.
 The Captains kept them on the main bridge for luck.

-Some internet research produced sparse results but I did find one reference to the strong influence the Bible had on seafarers.
+Some internet research produced sparse results, but I found one reference to the powerful influence the Bible had on seafarers.

 “For centuries, seafarers who face a life of danger and uncertainty have observed a strict set of rules steeped in myth and superstition.
 Many beliefs are based on the Bible, for example, the well-known notion that Friday is the worst day to set out to sea.
 Most sources credit that to the belief that Christ was crucified on a Friday.
 Therefore, this day must be observed and respected and will be unlucky for anyone who attempts to go about business as usual.
 Similarly, Sunday is the best day to begin a voyage, because Christ’s resurrection on that day is regarded as a good omen.
 Thus the old adage, ‘Sunday sail, never fail.'”

 The influence of Christianity on human activity is great, but I doubt having a Bible on board will bring the Captains’ luck or keep them safe in dangerous waters.
 Meditating on the teachings of the Bible until we understand them is the only way to prosper and keep us safe in the storms of life.